aferrodelgado/Project-4/README.md

  **Analysis**:
  - XGBoost achieved strong precision for detecting fraudulent transactions, minimizing false positives.
- - While recall was slightly lower, the F1-Score for fraudulent transactions indicated a balanced trade-off between precision and recall.
+ - While recall (48%) was not as high as desired, it achieved a good balance with precision, with an F1-Score of .52.
- - The overall accuracy (95%) and weighted F1-Score demonstrate robust performance on the highly imbalanced dataset.
+ - The overall accuracy (95%) and weighted F1-Score demonstrate robust performance despite a highly imbalanced dataset.
+ - Comparison with Random Forest (SMOTE):

+   - XGBoost outperformed Random Forest with SMOTE in precision, F1-Score, and overall accuracy.
+   - While recall was comparable, XGBoost provided a better trade-off between minimizing false positives and detectiving fraudulent transactions.

 **Performance Comparison**:
 ![performance_comparison](https://github.com/user-attachments/assets/dceae340-3265-4b0c-8856-6842e2054a66)